Mathématique: Chapter 80

 “We’re gonna find the guy in charge,” Young said.
 “Hopefully that’s where Jackson’ll be.”

-“Okaaaaaay, do you know where that guy is?
-If this city is anything like the Floating City of Promethia then one wrong turn can take you to a whole different area.
+“Okaaaaaay…do you know where that guy is?
+Because if this city is anything like the Floating City of Promethea, then one wrong turn can take you to a whole different area.
 Via, like, macro-level quantum tunneling?”

 “What’s your point?”